There’s a reason why everyone is using LinkedIn.

 While things will differ based on your branding, industry, or niche, a good guideline is that you should create content at a bare minimum of once a week and create longform, high quality content whenever possible.

 And when in doubt, LinkedIn Pulse is a strong tool for helping your content find its right audience.

-One of the oldies but goodies, articles function as an incredible way to interact with an engaged niche audience, especially when focused around an industry.
-Due to LinkedIn attracting the movers and shakers of their respective industries, the platform is always itching to read the latest news, insights, and theories.
+Here’s something that hasn’t changed since the very beginning: articles function as an incredible way to interact with an engaged niche audience, especially when focused around an industry.
+Due to LinkedIn attracting the top notch of their respective industries, the platform is always ready to read the latest news, insights, and theories.